RBSC/Carnivore2/Doc/readme.txt

 as Master's Subslot" option to be able to run 2 ROMs at the same time on these computers.
 This also applies to certain Arabic MSXs that have only one free available slot.

-If any of your CF cards or SD-to-CF adapters no longer work with Carnivore2, try to replace the IDE bios with an alternative version.
-To do this, rename BIDECMFC.ALT into BIDECMFC.BIN and write the IDE BIOS into Carnivore2 with the C2MAN or C2MAN40 utility.
+In some rare cases Carnivore2 may not work correctly.
+Such anomalous behavior has been spotted on at least 2 rare computers:
+Mistubishi ML-G30 and Toshiba HX-34.
+If you have such computers and you are able to boot them with Carnivore2, please inform the RBSC's coordinator.

 When a computer is just powered on with the Carnivore2 cartridge inserted into a slot, it may reboot twice.
 This is normal and was implemented to make sure that the cartridge is fully initialized after the cold boot.
-You can enable the dual-reboot feature in the Configuration settings.
+You can enable the Dual-Reset feature in the Configuration settings.

 When using Carnivore2 with National FS-4600F computer, always boot while holding the CTRL key.
 Otherwise some of Carnivore2